State Trooper (TV series): Production

-Originally conceived to compete with Highway Patrol, the show pilot was an episode of the anthology series Star Stage, released in February 1956 and titled "Killer on Horseback".
+Originally conceived to compete with Highway Patrol, the show pilot was an episode of the anthology series Star Stage, airing on February 3, 1956 and titled "Killer on Horseback".

 State Trooper was filmed on location in Virginia City, Nevada to give it an authentic feel.
 Las Vegas was also used for location filming.

 Release

 Broadcast

 After the pilot release on Star Stage, the series failed to make the network schedule for 1956 and State Trooper was released as a syndicated show being sold directly to local stations.

 Home media

 Timeless Media Group released the complete first season on DVD in Region 1 on December 14, 2010.
 The complete second and third seasons were released together in a six-disc set on December 13, 2011.

 On September 23, 2014, Timeless Media Group released State Trooper - The Complete Series on DVD in Region 1.
 The 11-disc set contains all 104 episodes of the series.